Continuous Temporal Learning of Probability Distributions via Neural ODEs with Applications in Continuous Glucose Monitoring Data: Introduction

-The model is motivated by the need to track how the glucose distribution evolves in a longitudinal diabetes trial \cite{battelino2023continuous}, where glucose is recorded continuously using a continuous glucose monitoring (CGM).
-In free-living conditions, individual glucose time series cannot be aligned directly, making the raw temporal stochastic process hard to compare across participants \cite{ghosal2024multivariate,matabuena2021glucodensities,matabuena2024glucodensity}.
-Analyzing the time-varying probability distribution therefore provides a more natural and realistic biomarker for characterizing the evolution of glucose metabolism \cite{katta2024interpretable,park2025beyond,matabuena2020glucodensities}.
+Our model is motivated by the need to track the evolution of glucose distribution in a longitudinal diabetes trial \cite{battelino2023continuous}, where glucose is continuously recorded using continuous glucose monitoring (CGM).
+In free-living conditions, individual glucose time series cannot be aligned directly, making the raw temporal stochastic process difficult to compare between participants \cite{ghosal2024multivariate,matabuena2021glucodensities,matabuena2024glucodensity}.
+Analyzing the time-varying probability distribution therefore provides a more natural and realistic biomarker to characterize the evolution of glucose metabolism \cite{katta2024interpretable,park2025beyond,matabuena2020glucodensities}.

-We emphasize that this approach conveys richer information than conventional CGM summary statistics---such as mean glucose level or time-in-range metrics---because it captures the full spectrum of low, moderate, and high glucose values simultaneously, which is not possible with traditional summaries \cite{matabuena2021glucodensities, katta2024interpretable}.
+We emphasize that this approach conveys richer information than conventional CGM summary statistics ----such as mean glucose level or time-in-range metrics ----because it captures the full spectrum of low, moderate and high glucose values simultaneously, which is not possible with traditional summaries \cite{matabuena2021glucodensities, katta2024interpretable}.